 Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recommendations for Fiscal Year 24/25 Financial & Administrative Monitoring Not Applicable Financial & Administrative Monitoring Too soon to measure Current Budget Recommended Adjustments Total Proposed Budget Programmatic Performance Not Applicable Programmatic Performance Performing Well \$150,000 \$150,000 \$300,000 Program not yet created.
-Volta Music Foundation, Inc. is in its first year of leverage Current Number to Served Recommended Adjustments Total Proposed Number to be Served Performance Measurement (PM) PM Status: Not Applicable Data Integrity & Fully Measured: Not Applicable Utilization ble foundational music reading and writing, and creative performances at five community sites during afterschool 72 children 20 children 1 extra lesson/week for all 92 children 2 lessons/week Not Applicable programming.
-The program review reflected high quality service delivery and effective and high-quality music instruction.
-Satisfaction surveys reflected high levels of satisfaction with the program. contingent on level for two more groups As of January, the provider enrolled 107% of the contracted number to be served.
+Volta Music Foundation, Inc. is in its first year of leverage Current Number to Served Recommended Adjustments Total Proposed Number to be Served Performance Measurement (PM) PM Status: Not Applicable Data Integrity & Fully Measured: Not Applicable Utilization funding.
+The program provides music education opportunities, including instrument-specific classes, foundational music reading and writing, and creative 72 children 1 lesson/ week 20 children 1 extra lesson/week for all 92 children 2 lessons/week Not Applicable The program review reflected high quality service delivery and effective and high-quality music instruction.
+Satisfaction surveys reflected high levels of satisfaction with the program.
+Comment(s): Contract Renewal and expansion contingent on leverage.
+Additional funding for two more groups and one more lesson per student per week.
+As of January, the provider enrolled 107% of the contracted number to be served.
 An Afterschool Student Showcase was held on Saturday, March 16th at the Pompano Beach Amphitheater.
 Additional funding will allow another two groups of ten children in 4th and 5th grades to begin lessons in October and all 92 children would receive an additional lesson per week.
-Budget Trend Performance Measurement (PM) PM Status: On Track Data Integrity & Fully Measured: Met No Historical Trend, Not Applicable. olicable.
+Performance Measurement (PM) PM Status: On Track Data Integrity & Fully Measured: Met No Historical Trend, Not Applicable.
 Current Utilization & Numbers To Be Served Utilization: On Track Number to be Served: On Track